pololu/pololu-usb-sdk/README.txt

    it to suit your needs.

-== Getting Started with the Maestro in Windows ==
+== Compiling Simple Motor Controller C# code in Windows ==

-1) Open Maestro\Usc.sln with Visual Studio.
+1) Open SimpleMotorController\Smc.sln with Visual Studio or Visual C# Express.

-2) In the Solution Explorer, right click on "MaestroExample" and select "Set as Startup Project".
-This will make compiling and debugging this project more convenient; you may change the startup project when you are working on a different project or adding your own project to the solution.
+2) In the Solution Explorer, right click on "SmcExample1" and select "Set as Startup Project".
+This setting will make compiling and debugging this project more convenient, and you can change it later.

-3) In the debug menu, select "Start Debugging" (or press F5).
+3) In the Debug menu, select "Start Debugging" (or press F5).
 If you see the example start up and open a window, this means that you have succeeded in building the example from source.
 You can now modify it to suit your needs.

-4) If you want to make a command line utility instead of a graphical application, set UscCmd as the startup project and modify that.
+You can also compile SmcCmd (a command-line utility) and SmcExample2 (a more advanced GUI with a scroll bar) using the same procedure.

-== Getting Started with the Jrk in Windows ==
+== Compiling Simple Motor Controller Visual Basic code in Windows ==

-1) Open Jrk\Jrk.sln with Visual Studio.
+1) Open SimpleMotorController\SmcExample1Vb\SmcExample1Vb.vbproj with

-2) In the Solution Explorer, right click on "JrkExample" and select "Set as Startup Project".
-This will make compiling and debugging this project more convenient; you may change the startup project when you are working on a different project or adding your own project to the solution.
+   Visual Studio or Visual Basic Express.

-3) In the debug menu, select "Start Debugging" (or press F5).
+2) In the Debug menu, select "Start Debugging" (or press F5).
 If you see the example start up and open a window, this means that you have succeeded in building the example from source.
 You can now modify it to suit your needs.

-4) If you want to make a command line utility instead of a graphical application, set JrkCmd as the startup project and modify that.
+== Compiling Simple Motor Controller Visual C++ code in Windows ==

+1) Open SimpleMotorController\SmcExample1Cpp\SmcExample1Cpp.vcproj
+   with Visual Studio or Visual C++ Express.

+2) In the Debug menu, select "Start Debugging" (or press F5).
+If you see the example start up and open a window, this means that you have succeeded in building the example from source.
+You can now modify it to suit your needs.

-== Getting Started in Linux ==
+== Compiling C# code in Linux ==

 1) Copy the file 99-pololu.rules to /etc/udev/rules.d/ in order to grant permission for all users to use Pololu USB devices.
 If you already